Anthropological science fiction: Ursula K. Le Guin

 Similarly Adam Roberts warns against a too narrow an interpretation of Le Guin's fiction, pointing out that her writing is always balanced and that "balance as such forms one of her major concerns.
-Both Left Hand and The Dispossed (1974) balance form to theme, of symbol to narration, flawlessly".
+Both Left Hand and The Dispossessed (1974) balance form to theme, of symbol to narration, flawlessly".
 Nevertheless, there is no doubt that the novel The Left Hand of Darkness is steeped in anthropological thought, with one academic critic noting that "the theories of [French anthropologist] Claude Lévi-Strauss provide an access to understanding the workings of the myths" in the novel.
-Later in the essay the author explains:

-Unlike the openended corpus of actual myths that anthropologists examine, the corpus of myths in The Left Hand of Darkness is closed and complete.
-Therefore, it is possible to analyze the entire set of Gethenian myths and establish the ways in which they are connected.
-Kinship exchange, in the Lévi-Straussian sense, comprises their dominant theme.
-In them, Le Guin articulates the theme of exchange by employing contrary images – heat and cold, dark and light, home and exile, name and namelessness, life and death, murder and sex – so as finally to reconcile their contrariety.
-The myths present wholeness, or unity, as an ideal; but that wholeness is never merely the integrity of an individual who stands apart from society.
-Instead, it consists of the tenuous and temporary integration of individuals into social units.